RunestoneInteractive/httlads/_sources/WorldFacts/exploratory_data_analysis.rst

 Practice Questions
 ------------------

-1. What are the top 10 countries by GDP?
+1. What are the top 10 countries by starting a business score?
-2. What are the top 20 countries by population?
+2. What are the top 20 countries by protecting minority investors' scores?
-3. What are the 10 countries with the largest net migration?
+3. What are the 10 countries with the highest score in the extent of ownership and control index (0-7)?
-4. What is the distribution of Argiculture, Industry, and service for the countries in Western Europe?
-5. What are the names, population and Area of the 5 largest (by area) landlocked countries?
+4. What are the names, protecting minority investors rank, and starting a business score of the 5 largest countries?
-6. What are the names and population of the five most populous landlocked countries?
+5. What are the names and their starting a business score of the five ranked countries?
-7. What is the name and GDP of the 10 countries with the most cell phones/1000 people?
-8. What are the 10 "Wet Tropical" countries with the highest GDP?

 **Lesson Feedback**